Vivian-Tung/sudoku-vocabulary-app/Iteration2UserStories.md

-First working version should implement functionality in accord with the user stories of iteration 1 and the TDD examples:
+**First working version should implement functionality in accord with the user stories of iteration 1 and the TDD examples:**

-User Stories implemented from iteration 1:
+**User Stories implemented from iteration 1:**

-//
-//
+1) As a novice user, I want to be able to access a help page so that I can reference it when I don't remember how to use the app.

+- This is achieved by clicking the "?" symbol on the top right screen when clicking the button play.
+This button gives a quick overview of how the game of Soduko is played and how our version with vocabulary instead of numbers work.

+2) As a novice user, I want to be able to access the word bank so that I can study and review the words before I play the game.

+-This user story has only the UI ready for it, full control of the word bank will be implemented in iteration 3.

+3) As a expert language learner, I want many categories of words such as foods, animals, travel, to choose from so that I can improve my vocabulary in chunks and become faster at categorizing the vocabulary.

+- So far only the UI with buttons going to play the game and going back to the homescreen are implemented, to be finished in iteration 3.

+4) As a language teacher, I want to be able to choose the words that were taught this week to reinforce the learning.

+- Only one category has been implemented, to be finished in iteration 3.

+5) As a language teacher, I want to be able navigate back to the history of wordlists ive created so I can use them for future cohorts of students.

+- The UI is finished for this, to be functioning in iteration 3.

-User Stories to be implemented from iteration 1 to iteration 3:
+**User Stories to be implemented from iteration 1 to iteration 3:**

-//
-//
+1) As a novice user, I want there to be a stopwatch timer so that I can see how long it takes for me to solve the sudoku.

+2) As an expert user, I want to be able to save/load a game in progress so so that I can stop and resume playing at my own convenience.

+3) As an expert user, I would like to be able to switch the look of the application between light and dark themes so that I have a better time using the application in different lighting conditions.

+4) As a beginner language learner, I want a list of vocabulary words that I keep getting wrong so that I can focus more on the mistaken words to improve my knowledge.

+5) As a medium language learner, I want the option of having a "favourite" option for the vocabulary words so that I can refer back to it.
+For example, clicking the unfilled in bookmark beside the word will put it into the bookmarked words page.

+6) As a language teacher, I want a pronunciation feature for the words so my students could learn how to say it.

-Add user stories and examples for the following additional requirements, with a plan to implement these in iteration 3:
+**Add user stories and examples for the following additional requirements, with a plan to implement these in iteration 3:**

-**Different Devices**
+****Different Devices****

 As a vocabulary learner practicing at home, I want to use my tablet for Sudoku vocabulary practice, so that the words will be conveniently displayed in larger, easier to read fonts.